-5.2.1 Connecting BRI Lines
+Connecting BRI Lines

 The BRI ports can be connected to ISDN terminal equipment such as ISDN telephones or PBXs.
-Each BRI port can be configured either as termination equipment/user side (TE) or network termination/network side (NT).
+Each BRI port can be configured either as termination equipment/user side (TE) or network termination / network side (NT).
 Up to eight terminal equipment (TE) devices can be connected per BRI S/T port, using an ISDN S-bus providing eight ISDN ports.
 When configured as NT, the BRI port drives a nominal voltage of 38V with limited current supply of up to 100 mA.

-Warning: To protect against electrical shock and fire, use a 26 AWG min wire to connect the BRI ports to the PSTN.
+To protect against electrical shock and fire, use a 26 AWG min wire to connect the BRI ports to the PSTN.

-Note: BRI interface is a customer-ordered item which is supported only on specific hardware configurations.
+BRI interface is a separate orderable item which is supported only on specific hardware configurations.
 For more information, contact your AudioCodes sales representative.